Email icon

 Guide · 4 min read

-How Often Should Commercial Doors Be Serviced and Inspected?
+How Often Should Commercial Doors Be Serviced?

 Service intervals depend on door type and traffic level, not calendar guesswork.
 Here is a realistic schedule by door type, plus the statutory minimums for fire doors that you cannot push past.